 Do you have simple stress management strategies?
 In case you don’t, here are 5 ways to reduce and manage stress.
 These 5 easy natural stress relief tips are top tips for stress management that show how to de-stress and how to deal with stress immediately.

-The life cycle of a butterfly not only fascinates but the life cycle of a butterfly in real life can serve as an analogy to the Hierarchy of Social of Development—sometimes referred to as the Marvin Marshall Hierarchy.
+The life cycle of a butterfly not only fascinates but the life cycle of a butterfly in real life can serve as an analogy to the Levels of Development—sometimes referred to as the Marvin Marshall Hierarchy.
 Once young people understand the basics of building a hierarchy, then their physical growth can be compared to a butterfly life cycle.
 With this understanding, they become empowered to act more responsibly and reduce their stress and the stress of others with whom young people interact.

 The four stages of the life cycle of a butterfly can be related to the four physical states of human development and the Hierarchy of Social Development.